acornejo/picoAVR/README.md

 ### PCB

-You can get 3 PCB's from [oshpark.com](http://oshpark.com) for only 5$ including shipping.
+You can get 3 PCB's from [oshpark.com](https://oshpark.com/shared_projects/4zQfKzvO) for only 4.95$ including shipping.
 That is less than 2$ per PicoAVR board!
+Click [here](https://oshpark.com/shared_projects/4zQfKzvO) to order your own.

 The eagle board files are available in the [repository](https://github.com/acornejo/picoAVR/tree/master/hardware).